Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

-Alcoa Corporation (NYSE: AA)’s stock price has increased by 2.89 compared to its previous closing price of 39.15.
-However, the company has experienced a -9.91% decline in its stock price over the last five trading sessions.
+Alcoa Corporation (NYSE: AA)’s stock price has increased by 0.42 compared to its previous closing price of 40.06.
+Nevertheless, the company has seen a -1.28% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/18/23 that Alcoa Fourth-Quarter Revenue Declines 20% on Lower Aluminum Prices

 Is It Worth Investing in Alcoa Corporation (NYSE: AA) Right Now?